aigarius/static_blog/blog/2023/04/13/smart-shelly-with-ha.md

 connecting the connectors when the button is being pressed, like a doorbell button), but the setup should also work for normal toggle wall switches with minimal changes.
 Some settings on the Shelly and a custom [Shelly script](https://shelly-api-docs.shelly.cloud/gen2/Scripts/Tutorial) will take care of offline functionality.
+Note: Gen1 Shelly devices do not have scripting capabilities, you need a Gen2 device to do this, like the linked Shelly Plus.

 So first I created a test setup to validate my design.
 I took an old extension cable with a damaged wire, cut out the damaged part and split up the wiring to make my test setup.
 It was really convinient to use the right